 CDM is the 100% owner of the Santa Cecilia Property which covers 3,251 hectares of claims in the Maricunga District of Chile.
 The eastern claim boundary of the Santa Cecilia Project lies adjacent to the Caspiche Project claims which are 100% owned by Exeter Resource Corporation ("Exeter").
-The Santa Cecilia Property and Exeter's Caspiche Project are both close to the Kinross Maricunga gold mine 16 kilometres to the north and to the Barrick/Kinross Cerro Casale gold/copper project 14 kilometres to the south.
-All are part of Chile's prolific Maricunga gold and copper porphyry district.1
+The Santa Cecilia Property and Exeter's Caspiche Project are both close to the Kinross Maricunga gold mine 16 kilometers to the north and to the Barrick/Kinross Cerro Casale gold/copper project 14 kilometers to the south.
+All are part of Chile's prolific Maricunga gold and copper porphyry district.

-Under the terms of the Letter Agreement, the Corporation has the opportunity to acquire at least 65.6% of CDM by conducting a diamond drilling campaign consisting of a minimum of 7,200 metres estimated to cost approximately US \$4,000,000, of which the Corporation is committed to fund 65.6% (estimated US \$2,624,000) over a two year period commencing July 1, 2011.
-This agreement was extended to July, 2013 by amendment and further amended in October, 2012 to include additional geophysical studies estimated to cost approximately US\$430,000.
+Under the terms of the Letter Agreement, the Corporation has the opportunity to acquire at least 65.6% of CDM by conducting a diamond drilling campaign consisting of a minimum of 7,200 meters estimated to cost approximately US \$4,000,000, of which the Corporation is committed to fund 65.6% (estimated US \$2,624,000) over a two year period commencing July 1, 2011.
+This agreement was extended to July, 2013 by amendment and further amended in October, 2012 to include additional geophysical studies costing approximately US\$430,000.
+This letter agreement was further extended to July, 2014.

-The Corporation has engaged a qualified engineering firm to supervise the drilling campaign on Santa Cecilia.
-This firm will also update NI 43-101 technical reports on Cerro Grande Mining Corporation's other projects and Santa Cecilia on completion of the drilling campaign.
+The Corporation engaged a qualified engineering firm to supervise the drilling campaign on Santa Cecilia in 2012.
+This firm will also update NI 43-101 technical reports on the Corporation's other projects and Santa Cecilia on completion of the drilling campaign.